Myndex/SAPC-APCA/README.md

 **The development version[ is the SAPC page,](https://www.myndex.com/SAPC/)** and this version includes the new RESEARCH MODE, which has some different tools you can activate to investigate the nature of a color or colors, including a simplified version of the middle contrast experiment - on the SAPC app it's called "split contrast mode".

 ## The New SAPC/APCA at a Glance
-- **Now substantially more accurate** in terms of perceptual uniformity — twice as accurate to perception as the APCA I released last year.
+- **Now substantially more accurate** in terms of perceptual uniformity — twice as accurate to perception as the APCA we released in 2020.

 - **Uniformity Described:** For the majority of the range, doubling or halving the L<sup>c</sup> contrast number equates to a doubling or halving of the perceived contrast.
 (Based on the empirical data from the 2020 "Middle Contrast" experiments.)

 - **New Code and Constants:** If you have been working with the code, it has changed, and there are a whole new set of constants.
-I have not posted it here on GitHub yet, but you can see it in the live sites.
+Whagt was posted here today (Octover 1 2021) is what has been tested on the laive sites for several months.

-- **Rescaled Output:** This new version sets the levels a little differently, so what was 80 is now about 60, and so on.
+- **Rescaled Output:** This new version sets the levels a little differently, so what was 80 is now about 60, what was 90 is now 75, etc.
     - **Rescaled lookup tables:** — to adjust to the newly scaled output, both the visual lookups, and the arrays in the code are updated to give accurate font minimums.
+    - NOTE: the auto mated lookup tables are not posted here, but are live on the APCA site.

 - **Full range is now standard** implemented via a new method that brings in the uniformity (doubling/halving).
     - And by full range, I mean all the way to zero, including a smooth crossing over zero.